 Going through divorce can cause a roller coaster of emotions.
 Write down what you are feeling and realize that your emotions will soon calm once the storm is over.

-Slipping into a routine at work or with hobbies can help you more easily cope with the stress of divorce.
+Slipping into a routine at work or with hobbies can help you more easily cope with divorce stress.
 Find something to get your mind off things and your mind and body will eventually find calm.

 Get friends and family involved to help you see that the days ahead don’t have to be so dark and lonesome.
 An actual therapy support group is another idea that could bring your stress levels back to a healthy baseline.